Evaluation of biochemical markers in type 2 diabetes mellitus with adjunct therapy of fenugreek seed aqueous extract

 Aim: To study effects of fenugreek seeds aqueous extract on glycemic status, insulin resistance, homeostatic model assessment, safety parameters and antioxidant superoxide dismutase in Type 2 Diabetes Mellitus (T2DM) subjects and its correlation.

 Methods: Randomized case-control study consisting of control (n=30), T2DM (n=30) and T2DM patients with adjunct therapy (n=30) of 1.32g fenugreek seeds aqueous extract for 3 months.
 Blood glucose, HbA1C, lipid profile, liver and kidney function tests were done using chemistry autoanalyzer.
 Insulin and C-peptide were done on chemiluminescence.
 Malondialdehyde and superoxide dismutase were analysed using spectrophotometer.

 Results: Glucose, HbA1C and malondialdehyde were significantly lowered after 3 months in group receiving adjunct therapy.
 Insulin resistance, anthropometric and antioxidant status were improved while haemoglobin, alanine transaminase and renal functions remained unaltered.

 Conclusion: Aqueous extract of fenugreek is effective and safe to control hyperglycemia in T2DM.

-Shubhangi M Dalvi, Mrinalini S Patwardhan, Neelam Yeram, Vinayak W Patil and Sanjeev Y Patwardhan.
+Shubhangi M Dalvi, Mrinalini S Patwardhan, Neelam Yeram, Vinayak W Patil, Sanjeev Y Patwardhan.
 Evaluation of biochemical markers in type 2 diabetes mellitus with adjunct therapy of fenugreek seed aqueous extract.
-Journal of Medicinal Plants Studies.
-2019; 7(1): 109-113.
+J Med Plants Stud 2019;7(1):109-113.